alexanderSolod/MedExplain/README.md

 NOTE: this is still a work in progress.
 More details will be added soon
 # MedExplain: A Tool To Make Frontier Medical Research More Accessible
-Medical research progresses at a blinding pace, however the reading at which most texts are written is inaccessible to a vast majority of readers.
+Medical research progresses at a blinding pace, however the reading level at which most texts are written is inaccessible to a vast majority of readers.
 MedExplain is a tool that aims to bridge this gap by using Large Language Models to translate the text to a more accessible reading level.
 Now, more individuals that are interested in medical research can stay up to date with medical advancements, written in a language that they can easily understand.

 # Motivation
 This tool is building upon the idea introduced by [Ayre Et Al.](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC10973278/) in which GPT-3.5 turbo was used to simplify health information documents.
 LLM wise, the main improvements of MedExplain are